 WR: Tell me about the guy from Detroit.

-D: So yeah, there's this one dude who had, I'm almost a hundred percent positive it was Detroit, that he was Non-military, not a cop, he was a paramedic.
+D: So yeah, there's this one dude who had, I'm almost a hundred percent positive it was Detroit, that he was non-military, not a cop, he was a paramedic.
 And he'd been working overseas for a while, but when he first got into it, he got into it as a civilian.
 And he stated, his high-threat time was Detroit, which is the definition I gave you.
-But yeah, that's about that dude’s story that I remember.
-Everyone hated him, but I won't get into that.
+But yeah, that's about that dude’s story.

 WR: At the end of the day, they're paying you what they're paying you because there's not a surplus of medics out there that are able or willing to go.
 Supply vs demand yeah?